taradesvira/Putu-Tara-Desvira-Data-Analytics-Portfolio/README.md

-# Data Analytics Portfolio by Putu Tara Desvira
+# Data Analyst Portfolio by Putu Tara Desvira
 Hello!
 Welcome to my Data Analytics portfolio.
-I am Tara, your aspiring Data Analyst, thank you for your time to read my projects!
+I am Tara, your aspiring Data Analyst, thank you for your time to read my portfolio!

+# Table of Contents
+* About Me

+# About Me
+As an aspiring data analyst, I bring a keen ability to rapidly learn and deliver excellence in all aspects of my work.
+Holding a Bachelor's degree in Accounting, I possess a strong understanding of business acumen and have a proven track record of effectively working with data to gather insights and turn them into actionable items.
+I recently completed a rigorous data analytics course by RevoU, an online academy with a < 5% acceptance rate, and committed to more than 200 hours of active participation in daily classes.
+I have a broad range of skills in statistics (Microsoft Excel and Spreadsheet), SQL (PostgreSQL, BigQuery), Python (Pandas, NumPy, Seaborn, Matplotlib, scikit-learn) and also working with Jupyter Notebook, and data visualization with Tableau and Google Data Studio (Looker Studio).
+My unwavering passion for data analytics drives me to continuously hone my skills, ensuring that I consistently deliver exceptional results.

 # Spreadsheet / Excel Skillsets:
 * Data Cleaning